caozhiyi/CppNet/README.md

 ## Build(Windows)

-You can compile CppNet library and example with vs2017.
+You can compile Cppnet library and example with vs2019.

-## Build(Linux)
+## Build((Linux & macOS)

-The CppNet library and examples can be compiled simply by executing make in the source directory.
+The Cppnet library and examples can be compiled simply by executing make in the source directory.
 Other examples need to make in local directories after compiling static libraries.
 ```
 $ make -j4